ms-dot-k/TMT/README.md

 - `--spcoco_split_path`: data dir path to SpokenCOCO ('dir_to/SpokenCOCO', assuming the directory contains json files)
 - `--karpathy_split_path`: data dir path to Karpathy split ('dir_to/Karpathy_split')
 - `--checkpoint_dir`: directory for saving checkpoints
-- `--checkpoint` : saved checkpoint where the training is resumed from
+- `--checkpoint`: saved checkpoint where the training is resumed from
 - `--temp_dir`: temp directory where the evaluation files will be saved
 - `--batch_size`: batch size
-- `--eval_step`: steps to perform evaluation
+- `--eval_step`: steps to perform the evaluation
 - `--lr`: learning rate
 - `--update_frequency`: gradient accumulation steps
 - `--generation_step`: steps to generate image during training (`--generate_im` should be set)
-- `--generate_im`: If it is set, image will be generated during training (super slow and consume large memory)
+- `--generate_im`: If it is set, the image will be generated during training (super slow and consumes large memory)
 - `--warmup`: If it is set, warmup lr scheduling is performed
 - `--tot_iters`: The total iteration for training.
-- `--fp16`: Wheter perform fp16 training
+- `--fp16`: Whether perform fp16 training

 - `--im_txt`: Include Image-to-Text Translation task
 - `--im_sp`: Include Image-to-Speech Translation task